microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-access-package-api.md

 ### Get catalog resources

 In later steps in this tutorial, you need the **id** that was assigned to the group resource in the catalog.
+This identifier is different than the identifier of the group.

 #### Request